Ranking all 25 signings Jurgen Klopp has made as Liverpool manager

-We’ve not included young players who were not intended to go straight into the first team, so that rules out the likes of Kamil Grabara, Ki-Jana Hoever and Nat Phillips.
+We’ve not included loanees (sorry, Ozan Kabak) or young players who were not intended to go straight into the first team, so that rules out the likes of Kamil Grabara, Ki-Jana Hoever and Harvey Elliott.

 You might think this is a bit harsh, but Dominic Solanke didn’t lose Liverpool a Champions League final, did he?

 He’s never going to play for the club, is he?

 23. Alex Manninger

 Not making a single appearance for Liverpool has actually helped Manninger, here.

 22. Steven Caulker

 We’re still not sure why this happened.
 Signing Caulker and playing him up front was quite fun at least.

 21. Dominic Solanke